freenas/freenas-docs/userguide/network.rst

    bottom of this screen, which deletes the entire interface.

 #ifdef truenas
-.. note:: the ability to delete interfaces is disabled if :ref:`Failovers` has been configured and enabled.
+.. note:: The ability to delete interfaces is disabled if :ref:`Failovers` has been configured and enabled.
 #endif truenas